 #13 We believe in being honest, true, chaste, benevolent, virtuous, and in doing good to all men; indeed, we may say that we follow the admonition of Paul—We believe all things, we hope all things, we have endured many things, and hope to be able to endure all things.
 If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things.

 I have my own struggles with my religion.
 There are things I don't understand and things that frustrate me.
 Even so, I hold dearly onto my right to have my religion and I don't like others knocking my religion.
 I don't think any religion is perfect because they are all dependent on people who are not perfect.
 I've done some investigation of other christian religions and have found things that I don't like about them as well.
 So, what would be the point of making a change.

-The response that Joseph Smith recieved to his question was considered heretical to some who had closed their minds to other possibilities.
+The response that Joseph Smith received to his question was considered heretical to some who had closed their minds to other possibilities.
 Perhaps that is why Joseph Smith tried to promote open-mindedness through the thirteenth article of faith.
-If we are seeking out the good things whereever they may be found, then we will have open-minds.
-A little open-mindedness and true christlike love for others would go a long way to making this world a better place.
+If we are seeking out the good things wherever they may be found, then we will have open-minds.
+A little open-mindedness and true Christlike love for others would go a long way to making this world a better place.